 Many variations on the "easy" way of making fudge have appeared since evaporated and condensed milk appeared in the grocery aisles, with a variety of flavors and toppings, but all stemming from the classic Carnation recipe in which butter, marshmallows, and chocolate chips created the perfect balance of sweet and chewy.
 Though the original, more time-consuming recipe and the easy evaporated milk one are both really delicious, their textures are different, the first being creamier and the latter more stiff.
 Be mindful that evaporated milk and condensed milk aren't the same product, and although both are used in making fudge, evaporated milk has no sugar, whereas condensed milk is sweetened.
 The difference is just sugar, because both are the product of removing at least 60 percent of the water content of whole milk.
 Sugar is added to make condensed milk, leaving the unsweetened evaporated milk as is.

-- 1 1/2 cups semisweet chocolate chips, 9 ounces total
+1 1/2 cups (9 ounces) semisweet chocolate chips

 Gather the ingredients.

-Combine butter or margarine, evaporated milk, sugar, and salt in a medium, heavy-duty saucepan.
+Combine butter, evaporated milk, sugar, and salt in a medium, heavy-duty saucepan.

 Bring to a full rolling boil over medium heat, stirring constantly.

-Boil stirring constantly for four to five minutes.
+Boil stirring constantly for 4 to 5 minutes.